 attach one side to your arms or a black hoodie to create a bat effect.
 Once you throw on an all black outfit, you're good to go.

-Samara is the eternal creepy girl.
-It's been a decade since she last haunted our dreams, so now is the perfect time to dress up as her without getting terrified every time you walk by a mirror.
+two decades since Samara last haunted our dreams, so now is the perfect time to dress up as her without getting terrified every time you walk by a mirror.

 No matter how many times people wear this costume, it never goes out of style.

-And because it's so popular, you tend to forget how easy it is.
+And, because it's so popular, you tend to forget how easy it is to pull off.
 All you need is a black off-the-shoulder top, black form-fitting pants or leggings, and a pair of red heels.
 Killer dance moves are suggested, but not mandatory.

 Bonus points for wearing your most colorful bra underneath that tank top.

 Don’t feel like making an effort with your costume this year?
 Poke fun at your lack of effort by adding a “404 error: Costume not found” message to a white shirt with a sharpie.